 - Transforaminal injection—the needle is inserted into the epidural space through the intervertebral foramen on the side of the spinal canal.
 A space above the spinal nerve as it exits the neuroforamen called the safe triangle is the region where the needle is usually passed to reach the epidural space.
 This technique is called the supraneural approach.

-- Interlaminar injection—the needle is inserted into the space between successive vertebral laminae (posterior wall of the vertebra) to reach the epidural space.
+- Interlaminar injection—the needle is inserted into the space between adjacent vertebral laminae (posterior wall of the vertebra) to reach the epidural space.

 - Caudal injection—the needle is placed into the sacral area below the lumbar spine through an opening called the sacral hiatus.